git4humans/git4humans/README.md

 The easiest way to install for Windows is download the installer from the [release page](https://github.com/git4humans/git4humans/releases) and run it.
 The file is small and installation process is fast.

-You can check by running the following command in cmd:
+You may verify by running the following cmd command:

 ```shell
 gt
 ```

-Another is manual installation by downloading appropriate zip file from the [release page](https://github.com/git4humans/git4humans/releases).
+Another is manual installation by downloading the appropriate zip file from the [release page](https://github.com/git4humans/git4humans/releases).

 Unzip the file into any location of your choice.
 Then add the path of your **git4humans** directory to the **PATH** environment variable.
 For example, if you unzip at the root drive C, then the path will be **C:\git4humans**.

-For a guide to add path to the **PATH** environment variable, [read the following instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
+For a guide to add path to environment variable, [read the following instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).

 ### From Source